imujtaba8488/package_im_stepper/example/example.md

 }

 class _DotStepperDemo extends State<DotStepperDemo> {
-  // THE FOLLOWING THREE VARIABLES ARE REQUIRED TO CONTROL THE STEPPER.
-  // Controls the currently active step.
-Can be set to any valid value i.e., a value that ranges from lowerBound to upperBound.
-Note: Steps are counted from 1 and NOT from 0. int activeStep = 5; // Initial step set to 5.
+  // REQUIRED: USED TO CONTROL THE STEPPER. int activeStep = 0; // Initial step set to 0.

-  // Must be used to control the lower and upper bound of the activeStep variable.
-Please see next and previous buttons below the build() method! int lowerBound = 0;
-  int upperBound = 0;
+  // OPTIONAL: can be set directly. int dotCount = 5;

   @override
   Widget build(BuildContext context) {